 Boating with Dogs – Amazingly Simple Tips You Will Love

 There is nothing better than taking your dog on a boating trip and sharing the fun.
-Dogs are by nature fresh-air creatures and love to go romping in different places.
+Dogs are, by nature, fresh-air creatures and love to go romping in different places.
 They are also natural swimmers, so the combination is right for boating with dogs.
 In addition to this, you will surely enjoy their company as much as they do during a boating trip.

 If you take a child on a boating trip, you need to make special considerations.
-You need to adopt a similar approach if you are taking Man’s best friend with you on boating trips as well.
+You need to adopt a similar approach if you are taking Man’s best friend with you on boating trips, as well.
 Here are a few hints and tips to make boating with dogs safe and enjoyable:

 Animals are sensitive to loud noises and strange sounds, and dogs are no exception.
-Try vacuuming the house or shouting loudly in front of your dog.
+Try vacuuming the house or shouting in front of your dog.
 You will probably see your dog’s ears go back, meaning that she does not like it.
 Boating involves strange sounds and some potentially-loud noises associated with boat life.

 You need to get your dog acclimatized to the environment of the boat and its associated noises.
 Dogs are comfortable with stable surfaces.
 You cannot assume that your dog will be pleased with the rocking motion of a boat.

 Take your dog on board the boat when it is moored a few times and perhaps start the engine.
-This way she will familiarize herself with the rocking motion and engine noise.
+This way, she will familiarize herself with the rocking motion and engine noise.
 Once your dog is a bit familiar with the boat, make a few short trips before embarking on a longer one.
 Dogs also get seasick, so this way, they can get gradually used to going on a boat ride, especially in choppy water.